Silicosis Risk for West Virginia Oil and Gas Drilling Workers

 Free Consultation · Contingency Fees · Don’t Lose Your Workers’ Comp Benefits

 The Robinette Legal Group is recognized as one of the region’s most successful coal mining injury litigation firms.
 Our attorneys understand the regulations and we know how to look beneath the coal dust to find the true cause of the accident and the full extent of your injuries and financial damages that result.
-We work independently as your attorney or with your workers’ compensation lawyer to seek the full and fair compensation from the insurance company that is liable for damages.
-Call us today at 304-594-1800 or 304-216-6695.
+We work independently as your attorney or with your workers’ compensation lawyer to seek full and fair compensation from the insurance company that is liable for damages.
+Call us today at 304-594-1800.